Search

 Signs and Symptoms

-While the clinical consequences provide a broad overview of UTI symptoms, it’s essential to delve deeper into the specific signs and symptoms that patients might experience.
+While the clinical consequences provide a broad overview of UTI symptoms, it’s essential to dig deeper into the specific signs and symptoms that patients might experience.

 Complications